cbaggers/daft/to-review.md

 - scale is absolute, is this ok?
 - position-between & offset-to were neccessary for bomberchap but don't fit our model
+- *screen-height-in-game-units* feels like it should be part of some setup code
+- top level vars like (*orb* and *ship*) indicate some need for something like named resources
+- not knowing about the screen makes things difficult.
+Even relative position would help.
+- system doesnt handle stopping and restarting.
+Have to delete old actors ourselves.
+I think the issue I was having whilst making orb was restarting by switching 'god' back to the :setup state (yup that was it)
+- Some things which in the games are treated like one 'unit' (e.g. the wall in orb) are made of many actors and always treated seperately.
+It would be cool to be able to refer to them 'on mass' in some way.
+- Better time functions.
+Be able to set up a point in time and get time since. etc
+- only being able to check collision by kind suuuuucks
+- need to be send messages to other entities (inbox?)
+- Add fixed timestep
+- Solidify what being 'in-world' means.
+Where are we? how do we focus the camera in places? etc
+- Data in the local-data section of an actor cant be computed from values passed from spawn
+- actors should be *either* constrained to the world or automatically die if they leave.
+- some kind of relationship between rotation and visual? (think bomber-chap's side view)

 ## Things to add
 - a way to reset (see orb for a case where we wanted this)